CIVIL WAR MUSEUM

 • Next

 Carlton Birch created an extensive account of his day-to-day life serving as a soldier in the Civil War through the letters, notes, and small drawings he sent to his family.
 A Michigan native, Birch originally enlisted in the First Michigan Volunteer Infantry Regiment, then transferred to a Pennsylvania unit.
-Although little is known about Birch’s history, Civil War Museum of Philadelphia Curator Andrew Coldren speculates that this transfer occurred because Birch’s wife may have spent the war at her family’s home in Philadelphia, the destination of many of Birch’s letters.
+Although little is known about Birch’s history, this transfer may have occurred because Birch’s wife spent the war at her family’s home in Philadelphia, the destination of many of Birch’s letters.

 Record in War, a collection of 31 manuscripts, consists of these letters, notes, and drawings, as well as four albumen photographs (one a carte-de-viste portrait of Birch, another a portrait of sculptor J.A.
 Baille) and an ivory miniature portrait.
 With hinges along just one side so that the backs may be viewed, the manuscripts and photographs are mounted to support pages, which are bound into a scrapbook.